Matthew Restall: Biography

-He has won fellowships from the National Endowment for the Humanities, the John Simon Guggenheim Foundation, the Institute for Advanced Study at Princeton, the John Carter Brown Library, the Library of Congress, and the Capitol Historical Society.
+Restall has won fellowships from the National Endowment for the Humanities, the John Simon Guggenheim Foundation, the Institute for Advanced Study at Princeton, the John Carter Brown Library, the Library of Congress, the US Capitol Historical Society, Yale's Gilder Lehrman Center, and the UK’s Leverhulme Foundation.
+He was a Member of the Board of Governors of the John Carter Brown Library (2014–23), President of the American Society for Ethnohistory (2017–18), the Greenleaf Distinguished Professor of Latin American Studies at Tulane University (2020), and a Visiting Scholar at Harvard’s Dumbarton Oaks (2025).